dkerr64/homebridge-yolink/README.md

     * **useWaterFlowing** *(optional)*: Device specific override of global *useWaterFlowing*, see above.
 Defaults to global setting.
     * **leakAsContact** *(optional)*: Device specific override of global *leakAsContact*, see above.
 Defaults to global setting.
     * **enableExperimental** *(optional)*: Device specific override of global *enableExperimental*, see above.
 Defaults to global setting.
+    * **doorbell** *(optional)*: For motion sensor devices, add a door bell accessory that is tiggered when motion is detected.
+Note that lock devices allways include a door bell.

 * **garageDoors** are an array of objects that allow you to pair two devices, either a *GarageDoor* or *Finger* controller with a *DoorSensor* that together represent a single garage door.
 The garage door inherits properties of the individual devices.
 The garage door *name* is taken from the controller device.
 See device notes below.
   * **controller** *(required)*: string representing the *deviceID* of the controlling device (activates door open or close).
 Must be a *GarageDoor* or *Finger* type device.